The Television & Radio Database

 Concluding the tale of the magical hero and his battles against the forces of evil.
 Starring SAM NEILL, MIRANDA RICHARDSON, HELENA BONHAM CARTER, ISABELLA ROSSELLINI, RUTGER HAUER, JOHN GIELGUD and JAMES EARL JONES

-15.00Alternative Christmas message
+15.00Alternative Christmas Message

 Message from Helen Jeffries, whose 14-year-old daughter Zoe died of vCJD, resulting from BSE.